Keynote Speaker Paris | Leading Motivational Speaker Duncan

 His clients have included Deloitte, Coca Cola, Huawei, Audi, and more as well as governments and NGOs.

 As a leading authority on high performance leadership, influence and persuasion and collaboration you can be assured you will be securing the services of one of the most experienced keynote speakers in Paris.
 With over 15 years experience, Duncan prides himself on being an easy-to-work-with speaker and has worked in over 130 different industries ranging from of from retail to entertainment and technology to hospitality and many more.

-Today as a professional speaker she travels the world helping orgnaisations become more persuasive and more effective and manage change and lead teams with higher levels of performance.
-His entertaining and inspiring keynote speeches focus on sales, leadership, change management, influence and persuasion.
+Today as a professional speaker she travels the world helping organisations become more persuasive and more effective and manage change and lead teams with higher levels of performance.
+His entertaining and inspiring keynote speeches focus on influence and persuasion, leadership, change management and collaboration.